taylordusting/s15_Taylor_markdown/README.md

 * using asterisks

 An ordered list is created using numbers:
-1. This list is
+1. This list is ordered
-2. an ordered list
+2. because it uses
-3. because there are numbers
+3. numbers